Mitigating Hallucination on Hallucination in RAG via Ensemble Voting: Related Work

 \subsection{Robustness and Disambiguation in Complex Retrieval}

-While text-based RAG deals with inherent ambiguity and noise in retrieved contexts, similar challenges have been extensively studied and addressed in complex multi-modal retrieval paradigms, such as Composed Image Retrieval (CIR) and Composed Video Retrieval (CVR).
-In these domains, queries consist of hybrid inputs (e.g., a reference image combined with a text modifier), making the retrieval process highly susceptible to noise, semantic misalignment, and focus shifts.
+While text-based RAG deals with inherent ambiguity and noise in retrieved contexts, similar challenges have been extensively studied and addressed in complex multi-modal retrieval paradigms, such as Composed Image Retrieval (CIR) and Composed Video Retrieval (CVR). \textbf{A comprehensive taxonomy of reasoning in computer vision highlights the importance of multi-step methodologies in resolving such cross-modal ambiguities \cite{sarkar2025reasoning}.} In these domains, queries consist of hybrid inputs (e.g., a reference image combined with a text modifier), making the retrieval process highly susceptible to noise, semantic misalignment, and focus shifts.
 Recent advancements in CIR and CVR provide valuable insights into robust retrieval mechanisms.
-For instance, approaches have been developed to explicitly parse fine-grained modification semantics \cite{FineCIR} and bind entity-modification relations \cite{ENCODER} to ensure highly precise retrieval targets.
-To mitigate the impact of inherent noise and ambiguity, researchers have proposed hierarchical uncertainty-aware disambiguation networks \cite{HUD} and invariance-aware noise mitigation strategies \cite{INTENT}.
-Furthermore, addressing spatial and semantic focus shifts during retrieval has been explored through segmentation-based revision \cite{OFFSET}, while other methods enhance overall retrieval accuracy by carefully separating shared and differential semantics \cite{REFINE}.
-The core principles of these techniques---specifically, rigorous semantic parsing, uncertainty disambiguation, and noise reduction---are highly relevant to addressing the "Retrieval Failure" in standard RAG, providing a foundation for more resilient context-fetching mechanisms prior to generation.
+For instance, approaches have been developed to explicitly parse fine-grained modification semantics \cite{FineCIR} and bind entity-modification relations \cite{ENCODER} to ensure highly precise retrieval targets. \textbf{Such precision is equally critical in quantitative remote sensing, where foundation models must be robustly aligned to recover accurate information from terrain-aware and spatiotemporal data \cite{yu2026dinov3, yu2026spatiotemporal}.}